Skip to main content

 Common examples include:

-• Abandoned cart reminders, where customers may abandon carts multiple times
+• Abandoned cart reminders, where shoppers may abandon carts multiple times

 • Post-purchase follow-ups, such as review requests or bounceback offers